 Strawberry Lemonade Vodka Slushies

-- 3/4 cup fresh lemon juice (from about 3-4 lemons) – freshly squeezed (can use less for not as much tartness)
+- 3 oz. fresh lemon juice (from about 1 large lemon) – freshly squeezed

 - 5 cups frozen strawberries – no sugar added